jeff4/a7/src/pages/posts/94-agent.md

 * **8:30** Perhaps the reason why incumbents didn't take over Bucket 2 is b/c of classic innovator's dilemma b/c they did not want to endanger their profitable incumbent franchises.
 Google never launched an Uber clone or AirBnB clone.
 	* Travis Kalanick talk: For the first several years of Uber's lifetime, he was convinced he was going to go to prison.
 No comfortable Google Exec would risk that.
 * **9:15** Diana Hu: Why didn't incumbents go into Bucket 3?
 (JH: I'd argue that Amazon through AWS and Google as a follower in GCP did.
 And MS with Azure)
+	* Jared: I think it's hard to manage that large a scope.
+Each b2b company needs to have deep domain expertise in their vertical.
+		* Example: Gusto.
+Hard to have an organization hyper-focused on all the various local, state, federal payroll regulations.
+		* Easier for incumbentsto focus only a few huge categories